shieldgenerator7/AgranariTTRPG/Agranari Features.md

 -   Stealth Bush Bonus (default: 1)

 When you hide behind cover or bushes, gain a Stealth bonus equal to your Stealth Bush Bonus stat.
 This bonus only applies to Stealth against being detected by the Vision sense.
 This bonus lasts until you move.

+## Charger

+Increase your melee damage by running towards an enemy.

+200 XP

+Requirements:

+-   100+ in a melee weapon

+Trainable Stats

+-   Meters Traveled Factor (default: x0.1)

+When you move any amount of meters in a (relatively) straight line towards an enemy and then make a melee attack against them, you get a bonus to the Accuracy value and Damage value of that attack.
+The Accuracy bonus is equal to the attack’s Accuracy value multiplied by the number of meters you just traveled times your Meters Traveled Factor.
+The Damage bonus is equal to the attack’s Damage value multiplied by the number of meters you just traveled times your Meters Traveled Factor.

+## Standing Strike

+Increase your damage on enemies who just entered your range.

+200 XP

+Requirements:

+-   100+ Max Health
+-   100+ Resistances

+Trainable Stats

+-   Standing Strike Accuracy Bonus (default: 1)

+When an enemy enters your melee range, you may interrupt them with a melee attack of your own.
+You must have an action available for a melee attack to do so.
+For this attack, you gain a bonus to your Accuracy value equal to your Standing Strike Accuracy Bonus, and the damage counts as double for the enemy for the purposes of Pain Tolerance checks.

+## Undead Resolve

+Become practically unkillable.

+300 XP

+Requirements:

+-   100+ Max Health
+-   100+ Constitution

+Trainable Stats

+-   Constitution Willpower Factor (default x1.01)

+Your health can go below 0.
+When you make a Constitution check and your Constitution value is greater than your missing health, you don’t die, even if your health is below 0.

+Willpower you spend on Constitution checks gets additionally multiplied by your Constitution Willpower Factor stat.

+## Brawler

+Gain Dodge while near multiple enemies.

+300 XP

+Requirements:

+-   100+ Dodge

+Trainable Stats

+-   Nearby Enemy Dodge Bonus (default: 1)
+-   Nearby Enemy Dodge Bonus Variance (default: 1)

+For each enemy within 1 meter of you, you gain a bonus to your Dodge checks equal to your Nearby Enemy Dodge Bonus stat.

+## Area Attacker

+Make attacks that hit a whole area instead of single enemy.

+300 XP

+Requirements:

+-   150+ in a melee weapon

+Trainable Stats

+-   Area Damage Bonus (default: 1)
+-   Area Damage Bonus Variance (default: 1)

+When you make a melee weapon attack, instead of attacking a target, you may instead attack an area.
+The area must consist of spaces that you could reach with your weapon.
+The area is telegraphed to your opponents for 1 second until your next turn.
+At any point during your next turn, you may unleash the area attack, dealing undodgable damage to all creatures in the area.
+The damage is evenly divided among the creatures hit.

+You are allowed to move between declaring the attack and unleashing it, and you are allowed to hold it for as many turns as you like.
+However, while holding it, it requires the use of the limbs used to hold the weapon, meaning you can’t do anything else with those limbs in the mean time.

+When you make an area attack, you gain a bonus to your total damage equal to your Area Damage Bonus stat.

+## Slippery

+Dodge attacks and move agily.

+300 XP

+Requirements:

+-   150+ Dodge
+-   5+ Speed

+Trainable Stats:

+-   Slippery Dodge Bonus (default: 1)
+-   Slippery Dodge Bonus Variance (default: 1)

+Whenever an opponent attacks you, you may interrupt by moving 1 meter in any direction.
+You then gain a bonus to Dodge that attack.
+That bonus is equal to your Slippery Dodge Bonus stat.

+## Brute

+Deal massive damage by knocking enemies back.

+500 XP

+Requirements:

+-   200 in a melee weapon

+Trainable Stats:

+-   Brute Factor (default: x)
+-   Brute Knock Back Damage Factor (default: x1.1)

+When you deal damage to an enemy with a melee attack, you may force them away from you.
+The distance moved is equal to the attack’s Damage value divided by the enemy’s Durability value, then times your Strength check times your Brute Factor, divided by the enemy’s weight.
+Then the enemy takes damage equal to the distance they were knocked back multiplied by your Brute Knock Back Damage Factor stat.